Atelier User Guide

 - Find the server in the Deployed Servers list.

-- Check the Pipeline checkbox.
+- Check the Chat checkbox.

 Discovering Available Tools